 If you’re thinking about starting to farm eel, there are a few things you should know.
 In this article, we’ll give you a step-by-step guide to breeding, growing, feeding, and harvesting eel.

 Eels are a type of fish that can be found in freshwater or saltwater habitats.
+This fish is called igat or palos in Tagalog.
 They’re popular in many cuisines around the world and are considered a delicacy in some cultures.